Pierce-44/Pierce-44/README.md

  <img align="center" src="https://firebasestorage.googleapis.com/v0/b/porfolio-ph.appspot.com/o/githubBanner.png?alt=media&token=fd22533b-8141-481c-b32a-856656f79b23"/>
 </div>
 <h2>:man_technologist:  About Me :</h2>
 I am a passionate self-taught fort-end developer experienced in Javascript-based programming with a strong focus towards React based projects.
 I am working towards becoming a full stack web developer.
-Additionally I have a technical background in Mechanical (🎓 BSc) and Automotive engineering (🎓 MSc).
+Additionally, I have a technical background in Mechanical (🎓 BSc) and Automotive engineering (🎓 MSc).
 <br>
 <br>

 - :memo: I am currently studying and learning Next.js, TypeScript and MongoDB.
 - 🇵🇹 I can speak Portuguese at a higher intermediate level, and I am working towards becoming fluent in the language.
 - ⚡ In my free time I enjoy playing chess ♟️
-- 💾 All my porjects are on GitHub feel free to explore and have a look around.
+- 💾 All my projects are on GitHub feel free to explore and have a look around.
 <br>
 <h2>:hammer_and_wrench: Languages and Tools :</h2>
 <div>